Immediate Past President, Austin, TX

 Gerry is a past president of the Texas Criminal Defense Lawyers Association, an affiliate of NACDL with approximately 3,000 members.
 He also served in leadership positions in his local criminal defense bar having been presiding director of the Austin Criminal Defense Lawyers Association and chair of the Criminal Law Section of the Austin Bar Association.
 He has served as a member of the State Bar of Texas Criminal Justice Committee and as a member of the State Bar of Texas Criminal Pattern Jury Charges Committee.

 He has served on the NACDL Board of Directors for thirteen years, beginning as an affiliate representative, then as a two term elected board member, as parliamentarian for one term and for the last four years as an officer.
-He has held the position of Secretary, Treasurer, Second Vice President, and his current office of First Vice President.
+He has held the position of Secretary, Treasurer, Second Vice President, First Vice President, President Elect, President, and his current office of Immediate Past President.
 His other NACDL activities have included service on numerous committees and task forces.
 Gerry served a term as chair of the Discovery Reform Committee and a term as co-chair of the Council of Affiliates.
 He is member of the Indigent Defense Committee and has in the past served three terms as co-chair.
 As co-chair he oversaw generally the activities of the committee including NACDL’s litigation efforts.
 He was especially involved in the Misdemeanor Project and served as NACDL’s spokesperson in Texas for the project report.
 For the past two years he has served as co-chair of the Fourth Amendment Advocacy Committee.
 Other committee memberships have included the Budget, Audit and Nominating Committees.
 As treasurer he was chair of the Budget Committee.
 He was also a member of the Financial Planning Task Force.